W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vi-fear-and-conflict/index.md

 (3) Jesus discusses our need to turn over to him all that does not matter, placing our egos under his control, so that he may then guide us in what does matter.
 (Wapnick, AVI, p.129.)

 (4–5) Salvation is basically accomplished by our own work, done in union with the Holy Spirit.
 Jesus [is] addressing the traditional view of his “doing it for us” … Jesus thus can help us in making another choice, but he cannot make that choice for us.
-(Wapnick, L.D.N.C., p.507 and paraphrased AAC, p.173.) (see [para.
+(Wapnick, LDNC, p.507 and paraphrased AAC, p.173.) (see [para.
 4:1–5](#4))
 :::
 {% endif %}